-Separate collection requirement for waste
+How to comply with the separate collection requirement for waste

-Since 1 January 2015 waste paper, plastic, metal and glass must be collected separately
+Since 1 January 2015 waste paper, plastic, metal and glass must be collected separately.

 Separately collecting these materials apart from other wastes will improve the quality of recycled material by reducing contamination at the point when the recyclable material is collected.
 This should increase the total quality, quantity and value of recyclable materials produced across the UK.

 The separate collections requirements implement the European revised Waste Framework Directive.
-The European Commission guidance on the Directive states that the separate collection of these materials could take the form of comingled collections (collection of mixed dry recyclable materials in a single collection) provided that the outcome from the sorting process results in material for recovery of no worse quality than that resulting from separate collection of the materials.
+The European Commission guidance on the Directive states that the separate collection of these materials could take the form of comingled collections (collection of mixed dry recyclable materials in a single collection) provided that the outcome from the sorting process results in material for recovery is of no worse quality than that resulting from separate collection of the materials.

-Who has to comply with the separate collection requirement?
+Who has to comply with the separate collection requirement

 These requirements are from the Waste Regulations (England and Wales) 2011, as amended.
 Waste collection operators including private companies, social enterprises and local authorities will need to provide their customers with separate collections for paper, metal, plastic and glass.